techidaily/site-facebook/source/_posts/facebook-blacklisted-in-these-three-countries.md

  China has a long history of censorship and strict internet regulations.
 It's no surprise then that they also have restrictions in place on Facebook.

- According to a report on[Web2Asia](https://www.web2asia.com/2009/07/07/first-twitter-now-facebook-banned-in-china/) , China blocked Facebook across the mainland following rioting in 2009 that took place in Urumqi, Xinjiang.
+ According to a report on [Web2Asia](https://www.web2asia.com/2009/07/07/first-twitter-now-facebook-banned-in-china/) , China blocked Facebook across the mainland following rioting in 2009 that took place in Urumqi, Xinjiang.
 Some Xinjiang independence activists were apparently using Facebook as part of their communications network.

 ![iPhone with facebook on screen](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/07/countries-where-facebook-is-banned.jpg)